Orepap/Clust3D/README.md

 **Viability**: Example 2 in Examples folder requires a lower "max_n_neurons" value than the default due to sample size (see parameters)
 **Robustness**: Examples 2 and 3 is best used with the "depth" parameter set to "auto".
 This provides the best consistency (see parameters)

 **Caution!** The standalone version is a beta version.
-The user should expect to encounter bugs and/or inconsistencies.
+The user should expect to encounter minor bugs and/or inconsistencies.

 ![image](https://github.com/Orepap/Clust3D/assets/93657525/0d8fda6f-0dcb-4eb4-9758-5f6e51ffff4d)